The GNL Podcast

 • Family members and supporters who want to understand the hidden labour of accessibility

-1) Living with T1D without visual feedback
+1. Living with T1D without visual feedback

-• Diagnosis at age two; diabetes care before modern meters and disposables
+• Diagnosis at age two — diabetes care before modern meters and disposables

 • Blindness in early adulthood and the shift to tactile, routine-based management

-2) Accessibility failures in mainstream diabetes tech
+2. Accessibility failures in mainstream diabetes technology

 • Pumps with complex menu structures and no practical non-visual navigation

-3) The build: Loop + VoiceOver + stepwise safety
+3. The build: Loop + VoiceOver + stepwise safety

 • How open-source Loop became the viable doorway for AID